-You’re likely to get persistent throbbing in your tooth or gum, with pain spreading to the ear on that side.
-You might get redness and swelling of the face, and red gums if you look inside your mouth.
-It may be painful to chew food, difficult to take hot or cold drinks, and you (or others) might notice bad breath.
+The symptoms of a dental abscess can vary but typically cause pain (although not in every case) that is often a persistent throbbing in your tooth or gum, with pain spreading to the ear on that side.
+You might also get redness and swelling of the face, and red gums if you look inside your mouth.
+It may be painful to chew food, difficult to take hot or cold drinks, and you (or others) might notice bad breath or an unpleasant taste in your mouth.

-Dental abscesses usually require antibiotic treatment.
+Dental abscesses do not usually require antibiotic treatment unless the infection is severe or has spread more widely.
 It is also best to take simple painkillers, avoid hot or cold foods and drinks as your mouth may be quite sensitive, try softer foods and drink lots of fluids to prevent dehydration.

 It is important to visit your dentist regularly to ensure you are maintaining good oral hygiene and follow their advice to maintain healthy teeth and gums at home.